Gr33Nai/inec-app/README.md

 · New Result Entry: Add new polling unit results to the system · Data Integrity Verification: Check for discrepancies between announced and calculated result

+provides a comprehensive way to verify the integrity of election results at the state level.

 # Setup Instructions